yosef-tadesse123/yosef-tadesse123/README.md

 - 🌱 I’m currently **Full Stack Developer** and QA Automation Engineer

-- 👨‍💻 All of my projects are available at [https://my-final-protfolio.web.app/](https://my-final-protfolio.web.app/)

 - 💬 Ask me about **C,C++,Python, javascript, java, c#**
 -
 - 📫 How to reach me **yoseftadesse11@gmail.com**